daveksp/acme_orders/README.md

     - I have also add other helpful endpoints, such as:
         - /acme_orders
-            - gives you an html page with upload form.
+            - gives you a html page with the upload form.

         - /acme_orders/api/v1/orders/import/status
             - gives you the upload status.

+    - Case we have two records with same order_id, only the first one is going to be persisted to the database.
+As a possible solution, we could remove the order_id and let SQLAlchemy generate a new order_id value for this record.

 RUNNING:

     - requirements.txt is placed in acme_orders/resources/